-10.2.2 K-Type Thermocouple Measurement (-200°C to 1250°C) With Cold-Junction Compensation
+9.2.2 K-Type Thermocouple Measurement (-200°C to +1250°C) With Cold-Junction Compensation

-Figure 88 shows the basic connections of a thermocouple measurement system based on the ADS1148.
-This circuit uses a cold-junction compensation measurement based on the Ratiometric 3-Wire RTD Measurement System topology shown in the previous application example.
-Using the IEXC1 and IEXC2 pins allow for routing of the IDAC currents without using any other analog pins.
-Along with the thermocouple and cold-junction measurements, four other analog inputs (AIN4 to AIN7 not shown in the schematic) are available for alternate measurements or use as GPIO pins.
+Figure 75 shows the basic connections of a thermocouple measurement system.
+This circuit uses a cold-junction compensation measurement based on the Ratiometric 3-Wire RTD Measurement System topology described in the Ratiometric 3-Wire RTD Measurement System example.
+Using the IEXC1 and IEXC2 pins allows for routing of the IDAC currents without using any other analog pins.
+Along with the thermocouple and cold-junction measurements, four other analog inputs (AIN4 to AIN7, not shown in the schematic) are available for alternate measurements or use as GPIO pins.